Graphene Oxide Powders and Solutions

 Graphene oxide is one of the most popular 2D materials available.
 This is due to the wide range of fields that it can be applied to.
 It has a distinct advantage over other 2d materials (such as graphene), as it is easily dispersed within solution; allowing for processing at high concentrations.
 This has opened it up for use in applications such as optical coatings, transparent conductors, thin-film batteries, chemical resistant coatings, water purification, and many more.

-Ossila have two types of powdered graphene oxide available with flake sizes between 1-5um and 1-50um.
-In addition, we also offer pre-dispersed solutions for simple instant use.
+Ossila have two types of graphene oxide powders available, with flake sizes between 1-5um and 1-50um.
+In addition, we also offer pre-dispersed graphene oxide solutions for simple instant use.

 Graphene Oxide Powders